sumba101/ControversyDetection/data_scraper/README.md

    1. ``` is:verified ``` _line 39_ - Tag to consider only verified accounts ( usually a preferable choice as those tweets are rich with replies ) .
    2. ``` -is:retweet ``` _line 39_ - Tag to not consider retweets ( redundant information ) .
    3. ``` -is:reply ``` _line 39_ - Tag to not consider the replies as the root tweet .
-  4. The user also needs to change the date and time in the section of ``` endtime ``` in _line 139_ to the current date and time in UTC .
+  4. The user also needs to change the date and time in the section of ``` endtime ``` in _line 139_ to the current date and time in UTC This is the latest tweet that will be scraped i.e. tweets posted after this timestamp will not be retrieved.
+This is to ensure that enough repl.
 The format for date is **yyyy-mm-dd** and for time is 24 hrs format .
 For example :
    ``` endtime='2021-04-16T21:00:00Z ``` is an example of time stamp 16th April 2021 , 2100 hrs UTC .
 ### Data description